It is easier than you think to change solicitors halfway through a motorbike accident compensation claim.

 1. Is your solicitor actually qualified?

 The first question is whether you actually have a solicitor.
 This is not as stupid as it sounds.
-Profit driven insurers do not want to pay for experienced solicitors to run cases properly, so unqualified administrators push buttons on computers.
+Often companies do not want to pay for experienced solicitors to run cases properly, so unqualified claims handlers or administrators push buttons on computers.

 Check the Law Society database.
 It is illegal to call yourself a solicitor if you are not an admitted solicitor, so ask.
 Either a person is a solicitor or they are not.
 A yes or no is the only acceptable choice.